notothen/LBEG_documentation/ipyrad/README.md

 ```
 Copy-paste the link in chrome browser, this will open the jupyter-notebook.

 7. You will see the different folders or files of your working directory.
-Click on the button called "IPython Clusters" in the top left of your screen.
-In the column "# of engines" put the same number of cores you asked for your interactive session and click "Start".
+Click on the button called `IPython Clusters` in the top left of your screen.
+In the column `# of engines` put the same number of cores you asked for your interactive session and click `Start`.

-8. Move back to "Files" and create a new "Python 3 notebook" clicking on the button "New" in the top right of the screen.
+8. Move back to `Files` and create a new `Python 3 notebook` clicking on the button `New` in the top right of the screen.

 **You are now in a jupyter-notebook file!**